Learning to See

 curves.
 It must have been Bernini because the name of Pope Alexander VII, one of his

-commissioners, was written above the door.
+patrons, was written above the entry.

 I was shocked by the beauty I saw when I stepped inside the door, and I wondered how